 Critical Incident Negotiations Level I - The Tactical Negotiator

-Private Course for the South Carolina Department of Mental Health, Columbia, SC
+Private Course for the South Carolina Department of Mental Health, Mt Pleasant, SC

 Course Duration: 40hrs Instructional Setting: Classroom/Field